-According to Appendix 2 (page 51, 113) of the Interim Report, 52.2% of consumers answered that the were "concerned" or "somewhat concerned" about the collection and use of user data by search service providers and 60% answered that they were "concerned" or "somewhat concerned" about the collection and use of use data by social media providers.
-[72] Consumer Affairs Agency, Survey of Awareness and Behavior of Digital Platform Users, May 20, 2020.
-73 page 27, 86, Appendix 2 of the "Interim Report" above.
-74 Ibid., page 28.
+According to Appendix 2 (page 51, 113) of the Interim Report, 52.2% of consumers answered that they were "concerned" or "somewhat concerned" about the collection and use of user data by search service providers, and 60% answered that they were "concerned" or "somewhat concerned" about the collection and use of user data by social media providers.

+72 Consumer Affairs Agency, Survey of Awareness and Behavior of Digital Platform Users, May 20, 2020.